Good & Grace from Evil & Sin in Love's Labor's Lost & Henry V

 Given that Henry was a kind of prodigal son, it seems Henry himself is living evidence that good can be distilled from evil: Perhaps the time he spent with Falstaff not only corrupted him for a time, but also helped him understand aspects of himself, and a wider range of his subjects, better, and therefore made him a better king.

 Henry's time as a prodigal son was not chosen as an evil means to achieve a good end: He chose to be prodigal for the excitement and pleasures it gave him.
-However, repenting of the "sins" of his prodigal years allowed him to reap unforseen benefits.
+However, repenting of the "sins" of his prodigal years allowed him to reap unforeseen benefits.

-GRACE FROM TEMPTATION AND SIN IN LOVE'S LABOR'S LOST (1594-1595): Five years earlier, Shakespeare explored a similar idea in Love's Labor Lost.
-At the end of the play, the men have disguised themselves to secretly woo the women they believe they have chosen, but the women learn of this in advaqnce, and so they also disguise themselves to trick the men into wooing the wrong women.
-People sometimes act strangely, wildly, inappropriately, when they thing they are disguised, whether they are masked as actors, members of Elizabeth's court at a Christmas masque, or sometimes, people on the internet.
+Five years earlier, Shakespeare explored a similar idea in Love's Labor Lost.
+At the end of the play, the men have disguised themselves to secretly woo the women they believe they have chosen, but the women learn of this in advance, and so they also disguise themselves to trick the men into wooing the wrong women.
+People sometimes act strangely, wildly, inappropriately, when they think they are disguised, whether they are masked as actors, members of Elizabeth's court at a Christmas masque, or sometimes, people on the internet.

 News arrives that the father of the Princess of France has died, and suddenly things become serious.
 The princess offers an explanation for the women's behavior that might be taken the wrong way, and then Berowne offers a similar explanation in greater detail.
-These explanations are like apologies, also like blaming the other for theri own bad behavior, but also like the line quoted above from Henry V. Here's what the Princess has to say:
+These explanations are like apologies, also like blaming the other for their own bad behavior, but also like the line quoted above from Henry V. Here's what the Princess has to say:

 I thank you, gracious lords,